Limits on the Evolutionary Rates of Biological Traits: Introduction

-Fisher's theorem of natural selection links the rate of change in the average fitness of a population with the variability in fitness for evolutionary processes driven by natural selection~\cite{fisher1958genetical}.
-In this way, variability is seen to serve as a resource that enables fast evolution.
-However, Fisher's result is of rather limited validity: it does not apply when species mutate or in the presence of genetic drift~\cite{price1972fisher,edwards2002fundamental, e23111436}.
-Moreover, his theorem is limited to the change in the fitness of a population.
-Here, I extend Fisher's results to arbitrary biological traits and to more general evolutionary processes.
+Fisher's theorem of natural selection relates the rate of change in the average fitness of a population with the variability in fitness.
+It holds for evolutionary processes driven by natural selection~\cite{fisher1958genetical}.
+Fisher's result \LP{suggests} that variability serves as a resource by enabling fast evolution.
+However, the result is of rather limited validity: it does not apply to types that mutate or in the presence of genetic drift~\cite{price1972fisher,edwards2002fundamental, e23111436}. \LP{Moreover, Fisher's focus was on the change in fitness.
+However, in countless instances biologists are interested in other quantitative attributes---or traits--- of individuals in a population.} Here, I extend Fisher's results by studying (a) the rates of arbitrary biological traits and (b) general evolutionary processes that incorporate mutations and genetic drift.

+This paper focuses on the rate $\frac{d\langle A \rangle}{dt}$ at which the average $\langle A \rangle$ of a quantitative trait $A$ changes. $A$ can represent any measurable trait in a population.
+For example, $A$ could be breeds' weights within a species, the maximum CO2 concentration at which different species can survive, or DNA lengths in bacteria strains.
+The results apply to a range of settings in evolutionary biology and ecology where one is interested in evolution of traits.

+Traits' evolution rates have been studied extensively in quantitative biology.
+Reference~\cite{RateLimits2011} focuses on the biological factors that influence maximum growth rates.
+References~\cite{Hoffmann2005limits,hoffmann2014evolutionary} and~\cite{RateLimits2013,RateLimits2019} study how genetic variance and a population's structure affects trait evolution, respectively.
+There's also extensive data-based work on traits' evolutionary rates.
+As one example, Ref.~\cite{RateLimits2012} studies the maximum growth rates in mammals.

+In the field of applied mathematics, extensions of Fisher's theorem have also been considered.
+Reference~\cite{Basener2018}, for example, revises Fisher's results by studying the effect of mutations on the change in the average fitness of a population (note, though, that it does not focus on other traits).
+Reference~\cite{lion2018theoretical} includes an interesting mathematical generalization of Fisher's theorem to arbitrary traits and dynamics beyond natural selection.
+References~\cite{marsland2019thermodynamic,ConstraintsSelectionPRR2021} rely on uncertainty relations from stochastic thermodynamics to study biological processes.